Report: Prosecutors move to have Serial’s Adnan Syed conviction vacated

-BALTIMORE — Prosecutors have filed a motion in court asking to vacate Adnan Syed’s conviction in the murder of his ex-girlfriend in 1999.
-The case was featured in the 2014 podcast Serial, where its first season became one of the most popular podcast seasons ever.
+BALTIMORE (WGN) — Prosecutors have filed a motion in court asking to vacate Adnan Syed’s conviction in the murder of his ex-girlfriend in 1999.
+The case was featured in the 2014 podcast “Serial,” where its first season became one of the most popular podcast seasons ever.

 According to the Wall Street Journal, the Baltimore City state’s attorney conducted nearly a yearlong investigation, along with the defense, which found new evidence.